 The month of November is perhaps the most important for any present-day goaltender guarding the crease in the National Hockey League – but most might not even know why.
 It was during that month back in 1959 that the position changed forever, thanks to a 6-foot, 175-pound man from Quebec.

-Though that is the date when Jacques Plante innovated the position of goaltender in the NHL by popularizing equipment for the face, it’s not actually the first time a player wore a mask in the league – despite what we are lead to believe.
+Though that is the date when Jacques Plante innovated the position of goaltender in the NHL by popularizing equipment for the face, he’s not actually the first goalie who wore a mask in the NHL – despite what we are lead to believe.